sensei-hacker/inavwiki/GPS-and-Compass-setup.md

  ## INAV 7.1 changes

 **From the release of INAV 7.1 the use of a compass is no longer mandatory for multirotor navigation as it once was.
 BUT it is still recommended for the best navigation performance, when it comes to maintaining a fixed position for an _extended period of time_, without heading drift.** e.g. in Poshold.
 Or taking off and immediately starting a Waypoint mission.
 * Compass-less navigation performance is heavily dependent on a clean build, that has minimal levels of Gyro/Acc noise.
 It **will not** work correctly if your multirotor is producing excessive vibrations, caused by unbalanced motors, propellers or frame resonance.
-Also, always enable the maximum number of GNSS constellations your hardware will allow.
-EPV and EPH (Standard deviation of position error) will greatly effect navigation precision.
-Regardless of having a 3D fix, or what you think is an acceptable HDOP or number of satellites.
+ Always enable the maximum number of GNSS constellations your hardware will allow.
+Poor EPV and EPH (Standard deviation of position error) will greatly effect navigation precision.
+Regardless of having a 3D fix, or what you consider an acceptable number of satellites.

-If the user does decide to omit the use of a compass for a multirotor for reasons like the model size or magnetic interference that can not be overcome, be mindful that navigation modes will not be operational until a GPS heading is obtained.
-To enable navigation modes (_RTH, Failsafe, Poshold, Cruise or a Waypoint mission_) fly in a straight line until **-**
+If you decide to omit the use of a compass on a multirotor or VTOL platform, due to space limitations or magnetic interference that can not be overcome. **Be mindful that none of the navigation modes** (_RTH, Failsafe, Poshold, Cruise or a Waypoint mission_) **will become operational until a GPS based heading is obtained**.
+To accomplish this, start flying the copter in a straight line until -
+* the OSD Home arrow appears, showing a valid home direction.
-* the OSD _Heading_ and _Course over Ground_ indicators display a valid heading.
+* both the OSD _Heading_ and _Course over Ground_ indicators show a valid heading.
-* keep both headings closely aligned for a time
+* keeping both headings closely aligned for a short time.
-* the OSD Home arrow appears, showing a valid home direction

-JetrellRC has an example video: (https://www.youtube.com/watch?v=iopZfH-DdTI)
+As seen in this [video](https://www.youtube.com/watch?v=iopZfH-DdTI)

-Only then can the IMU heading data be trusted for fixed position or slow speed navigation.
+Only then can the IMU heading data be trusted for _fixed position_ or slow speed navigation.
 Do not omit any of the above steps or your multirotor can experience toilet bowling, just as surely as it would with a poorly setup compass.
 Also conduct some tests to be sure everything is working correctly when you first setup a multirotor without a compass, just as you would with a compass.

 * **Note** : Presently multirotor navigation flight modes (RTH, POSHOLD etc) are required to be set **before** the magnetometer is turned off in the Configuration tab.
 Otherwise the navigation modes will not appear in the modes tab.
 You can select magnetometer type FAKE if no device is installed.
 Then proceed to alter your navigation modes.
 Once done, set Magnetometer type back to NONE for compass-less navigation. **This will be fixed in 7.1.1**..
 The same will apply if your flight controller doesn't have a barometer.
 In this case you will be required to enter `inav_use_gps_no_baro = ON ` in the CLI, and select Barometer type FAKE.
 Then you can alter the navigation modes.
 Once done, set the barometer type back to NONE.
 **Be aware.
 If you don't use a barometer as well as a magnetometer.
 And your satellite HDOP is greater than 1.3, the copters altitude and position accuracy will be greatly reduced.**